NeuroDesk/neurodesk.github.io/content/en/developers/architecture/roadmap.md

 All things we are currently working on and are planning to do are listed here: https://github.com/orgs/NeuroDesk/projects/9/views/4

-The big themes are:
+The larger themes are:

+# Streamlining container build and release process

 ## Improving the workflow of how users can add new applications to Neurodesk

-Adding new applications to Neurodesk currently requires multiple steps and back-and-forth between contributors and maintainers.
+Adding new applications to Neurodesk requires multiple steps and back-and-forth between contributors and maintainers.
 We are aiming to simplify this process by developing an interactive workflow based on our current interactive container builder and the existing github workflows.

 Some issues in this theme are:
 - https://github.com/NeuroDesk/neurocontainers/issues/127